-In June 2015, the Company funded a bank deposit account in the amount of CNY 20 million (USD 3.1 million at December 31, 2017) in anticipation of submitting a direct selling license application in China.
+In June 2015, the Company funded a bank deposit account in the amount of CNY20 million (\$2.9 million and \$3.1 million at December 31, 2018 and 2017, respectively) in anticipation of submitting a direct selling license application in China.
 Such deposit is required by Chinese laws to establish a consumer protection fund.